High-Performance Generation of Constrained Inputs: Profiling: LBT for Previously Evaluated Formats

 \textbf{Important note on reported timings:} \fandango{} computes the size of a derivation tree by the number of nonterminals and terminals, but \tool{} considers all intermediary nodes as well.
 For consistency, all operations are reported in terms of their execution time \textit{per \fandango{}-style node} present in the derivation tree to which they are applied.

 The code necessary to run these experiments is provided under the ``baselines'' folder of our provided source code.
 Our selected targets are CSV, REST, ScriptSizeC, and XML from the original \fandango{} paper~\cite{zamudio2025fandango}.
 We omit bsd-tar as this target relies heavily on explicit Python generators, for which a Rust reimplementation would be an unrepresentative advantage.
-For our four chosen evaluation targets, we implement checking as visitors, ensuring to preserve the semantics of the original constraints.
-In this process, we discovered that the grammars for CSV, REST, and ScriptSizeC incorrectly constrained their grammars, and XML had an underfeatured grammar.
-We use the constraints and grammars as described in the original \fandango{} paper (updated for compatibility to the version of \fandango{} used) and provide corrected versions of some constraints and grammars in our artifact as reference.
+For our four chosen evaluation targets, we implement checking as visitors, preserving the semantics of the original constraints.
+We use the constraints and grammars as described in the original \fandango{} paper (updated for compatibility with the version of \fandango{} used) to preserve consistency in evaluation between the papers.
+We document and separately provide corrected versions of some constraints and grammars in our artifact as reference in cases where we identified issues.

-We benchmark our reimplementations by direct sampling and collect profiling data from \fandango{} for each evaluated operation over a five minute execution period.
-The corresponding performance measurements are in \cref{tab:bench-results}, where operations are presented with \emph{per-node} timings as determined by linear regression\footnote{The actual complexity of the operations presented is not necessarily linear (e.g., \emph{check}'s time complexity is determined in part by the complexity of the constraint expressed).
-For the distributions measured, linear approximation appears to be a reasonable approximation due to the relatively small input sizes produced by \fandango{}.
-We emphasize that \cref{tab:bench-results} is \emph{not} a general model for arbitrary node operations, but does reflect the relative performance that would have been achieved if \fandango{}'s operations were directly replaced by \tool{}'s during a typical run.
-Determining the actual time complexity for both \fandango{} and \tool{} is non-trivial due to subtle technicalities of depended-upon libraries and language features.
-Nevertheless, by basic inspection, we are confident that the time complexity of \tool{}'s operations are upper bounded (often loosely so) by that of \fandango{}'s; a general model would be even more favorable.}.
-The \emph{generate} and \emph{check} operations vary according to the size of the derivation tree ($n$). \emph{Mutate} varies over both the size of the derivation tree ($n$) and the size of the regenerated (i.e. mutated) subtree ($m$).
+We benchmark our reimplementations by direct sampling and collect profiling data from \fandango{} for each evaluated operation over a five-minute execution period.
+The corresponding performance measurements are in \cref{tab:bench-results}, where operations are presented with per-node timings as determined by linear regression.
+Note that, while the actual code complexity of these operations is non-linear and often not the same between tools, we use linear regression to identify \emph{principal components} of the performance impact.
+For the relatively small inputs produced by \fandango{} and based on measured error, linear regression is a reasonable approximation.
+The \emph{generate} and \emph{check} operations vary according to the size of the derivation tree ($n$). \emph{Mutate} varies over both the size of the derivation tree ($n$) and the size of the regenerated (i.e., mutated) subtree ($m$).
 The \emph{crossover} operation varies over the size of both parent trees ($n_1$, $n_2$) and the exchanged subtrees ($m_1$, $m_2$).